FATHER´S MESSAGE:

-Sep 2023
+Sep 2025

 My Brothers and Sisters in Christ,

-The month of September also brings us to the celebration of the Exaltation of the Holy Cross.
 Around the year 325AD and at an advanced age, St. Helen journeyed to Jerusalem to find the Cross of our Lord.
 On the spot where the crucifixion had taken place, a temple to Aphrodite had been erected by the Emperor Hadrian to cover this holy place.
 Upon her arrival, St. Helen had the statue of Aphrodite destroyed and the earth removed revealing the tomb of our Lord and three crosses.

 In an attempt to determine the Cross of our Lord, Patriarch Makarios instructed that the crosses be placed on a deceased man whose funeral procession was passing by.
 Having placed the first two on the deceased and without change, the third brought the man back to life.
 In addition, the cross was placed on a sick woman who recovered.
-Patriarch Makarios raised the Cross for all to see and the people sang “Lord Have Mercy.”
+Patriarch Makarios raised the Cross for all to see, and the people sang “Lord Have Mercy.”

 In His Service,